 These cookies are essential for the operation of our Website.
 They enable you to move around our Website and use its features such as accessing secure areas.
 These cookies don’t gather information about you that could be used for marketing or remembering where you’ve been on the internet.

 Essential Third Party cookies

 Our Website incorporates elements from other sites.
-Some of these are essential for providing the core functionality of our Website including secure payments, parts of our online Focus 15 and Spotlight tutoring sessions.
+Some of these are essential for providing the core functionality of our Website including secure payments, chat facility, parts of our online Focus 15 and Spotlight tutoring sessions.
 Cookies from the following domains are essential for this functionality:

 Optional Third Party cookies

 Some third party cookies help to provide functionality on our Website that enable us to learn how to improve our website or to enable you to share with social media.
 You can still use the core functionality of our Website if you block these cookies, but some functionality would not work.
 Cookies from the following domains are used to provide this functionality: